Yasmineltair/printf/README.md

 ## project 0x011.C - printf ##

-This is a collaboration project done by me and Yasmin Eltair.
+This is a collaboration project done by Nur ElMallah and Yasmin Eltair.